gluster/glusterdocs/docs/Administrator-Guide/NFS-Ganesha-GlusterFS-Integration.md

 /etc/ganesha/ganesha.conf is the default configuration file NIV_EVENT is the default log level.
 ```
-- If user want to run ganesha in prefered mode, execute the following command :
+- If the user wants to run ganesha in a preferred mode, execute the following command :
      - *#ganesha.nfsd -f \<location_of_nfs-ganesha.conf_file\> -L \<location_of_log_file\> -N \<log_level\>*

 ```sh